nkoch33/SRU_Cyberspace/README.md

 - Designed specifically for cybersecurity student organizations
 - Tailored for Slippery Rock University's Cyberspace Club
 - Heavily inspired by the University of Pittsburgh Computer Science Club
+- Usage of generative AI to produce the README files

 ## Support